symfony-cmf/symfony-cmf-docs/contributing/bundles.rst

 Persistence
 -----------

+All CMF bundles:

-* All CMF bundles MUST support PHPCR-ODM;
+* MUST support PHPCR-ODM;
-* A bundle MAY support other persistence layers like Doctrine ORM;
+* MAY support other persistence layers like Doctrine ORM;
-* All CMF bundles MUST follow the following structure to enable future or current support of other persistence systems:
+* MUST follow the following structure to enable future or current support of other persistence systems:
-* All CMF bundles MUST create implementation specific models in addition to those in ``/Model`` (even if they are empty).
+* MUST create implementation specific models in addition to those in ``/Model`` (even if they are empty).
 See ``Blog.php`` and ``Post.php`` below.